 Artist in Residence Program

-A flagship program of Strathmore’s Institute for Artistic and Professional Development, the Artist in Residence (AIR) program was created more than a decade ago to support artists as they transition to professional careers.
-Since its inception in 2005, the program has mentored 88 musicians ages 16-32.
-Every year a class of six is chosen after a competitive selection program.
+A flagship program of Strathmore’s Institute for Artistic and Professional Development, the Artist in Residence (AIR) program was created in 2005 to support artists as they transition to professional careers.
+Since its inception, the program has mentored 88 musicians ages 16 to 32.
+Every year, a class of six is chosen after a competitive selection process.
 Strathmore Artists in Residence benefit from the support of mentor musicians, participate in professional development seminars, and are offered extensive performance opportunities throughout the 10-month program.

 Artist in Residence Class of 2020

 Sponsored by Van and Linda Hubbard & Stephen and Tanya Spano